 The international movie hits like The Hobbit trilogy, Guardians of the Galaxy Volume 2, and television programs such as Stranger Things, Maniac, and Lost in Space was covered by RED.

 With this update, viewers can now easily see footage from the space stations directly on their computer screens.
-For best viewing, screens capable of screening 8K is suggested for the best experience, but other viewers can still have a near 8K viewing owing to imageries being shot at higher fidelity and then converted down.
+For best viewing, screens capable of screening 8K is suggested for the best experience, but other viewers can still have a near 8K viewing owing to imageries being shot at a higher fidelity and then converted down.